 Update: I updated the post below to include more information about chocolate velvet cake.
 I also added a recipe video plus step by step photos to show you how easy this velvet cake is to make!

 Hi, friends!
 How’s your week going?!
-If your week hasn’t been great, let me reassure you that it’s about to get infinitely better.
-Because cake!
-But, not just any old cake – tender, moist, unbelievably delicious chocolate velvet cake!
+If it hasn’t been great, let me reassure you, because it’s about to get infinitely better.
+Why?
+CAKE!
+But, not just any ole’ cake – tender, moist, unbelievably delicious chocolate velvet cake!

 This easy chocolate cake is essentially like red velvet cake meets molten chocolate cake!